caseyamcl/settings-manager/README.md

 ## What is a setting?

-This library is useful for projects that make a clear distinction between configuration values (set by admins) and settings (available in the app; changeable by users):
+This library is useful for projects that make a clear distinction between configuration values (set by admins) and settings (available in the app; changeable by users during runtime):

 | Configuration Value                                                                              | Setting                                                            |
 | ------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------ |